Travelers fly in to McGhee Tyson to enjoy Great American Eclipse

 "We're from New Jersey," said Eileen Rizzo.

-Even more peole from Charlotte, Atlanta and Houston are flying into Knoxville to see the Great American Eclipse in person.
+Even more people from Charlotte, Atlanta and Houston are flying into Knoxville to see the Great American Eclipse in person.

 Bill Herrin flew in from Houston to meet with friends.